BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 This interpretation gives a way to calculate the intersection Poincar\'e polynomials of quiver varieties.
 The same way that Hua's formula \cite{hua2000counting} gives a way to calculate Kac polynomials by giving an effective formula for the plethystic exponential of their generating series, the above results enable us to recover the intersection Poincar\'e polynomials from the same series.

 The intersection Poincar\'e polynomial of any quiver variety can be recovered using Theorem~\ref{theorem:IPPNQV}, the canonical decomposition of dimension vectors of quivers \cite[Theorem 1.1]{crawley2002decomposition} which induces a decomposition of Nakajima quiver varieties \cite{crawley2002decomposition}, and the formula for the intersection Poincar\'e polynomial of symmetric products (see Corollary \ref{corollary:IPallNQV} for the general result).
+Since the canonical decomposition of a dimension vector can be determined algorithmically, Theorem~\ref{theorem:IPPNQV} implies that intersection cohomology of any (singular) quiver variety can be too.